cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 (Alternatively, you may pass the `--install-plugins` flag to the `cfy bootstrap` command, which follows soon.)

 {%note title=Note%}
-Ths *install-plugins* functionality only works if you are running from within a virtualenv.
+The *install-plugins* functionality only works if you are running from within a virtualenv.
 If this is not the case, installing plugins will require sudo permissions and can be done like so:

 {% inittab %}